 For pure convenience, it’s hard to beat a coffee pod machine.
 Although you are perhaps sacrificing a lot of the control in terms of the coffee output, you certainly gain on the speed and the ease of clean up.
 And taste-wise, although very little beats a proper cup made with an espresso machine or other method utilising fresh ground beans, pod machines typically produce a very decent cup of coffee and is certainly a step up from most instant coffees.
 If you want more information on what a coffee pod machine is exactly and how they work, you can find this at the bottom of the page, but otherwise lets jump right into the reviews of the machines.

-The best coffee pod machines in 2018 – quick summary
+The best coffee pod machines for 2019 – quick summary

 To conduct this review, we’ve hand-selected the best-reviewed pod machines out there – utilising Amazon reviews, other 3rd party review lists and coffee pod comparisons.
 We then tried each of them making detailed notes along the way about what we liked and what we didn’t like.
 You can see the results in our quick summary table here – with any one of these making for a great purchase, but read on beneath for the full reviews and to see which machine floats your boat.